 Uncovering the non-disabled supremacy of children’s stories

-In our previous post, you learned the importance of reading books full of complex disabled characters with agency and power.
-Later in the series we’ll see the importance of normalizing disabled characters within stories not centered on disability, but first, and urgent message about the dangers of misrepresentation.
+In our previous post, we learned the importance of books featuring complex disabled protagonists with agency and power.
+Later in the series, we’ll see the importance of normalizing and seeing disabled characters as humans, rather than pity-parties.

-Stop silencing the voices of disabled communities
+Stop silencing the voices of disabled people

 When a maker with power uses their influence to boost the voice of an oppressed minority, that’s awesome.

 But when a maker uses their loud voice to speak about us, without us, that is a problem.
 It silences us – not just metaphorically, but pushes down our voices in news feeds, google results, and the queues of publisher manuscripts.